-The State Board of Education adopted the Arizona Academic Standards Articulated by Grade Level (Standards) in the subject areas of reading, writing, mathematics, science, and social studies.
+The State Board of Education adopted the Arizona Academic Standards Articulated by Grade Level (Standards) in the subject areas of English language arts, literacy, mathematics, science, and social studies.

 The purpose of the Declaration is to affirm that the central components of standards-based education are in effect at every level in every school district and charter school in the State.
 The central components of standards-based education include a curriculum aligned to the Standards, instructional materials aligned to the Standards and the evaluation of teachers to ensure that the Standards are integrated into instructional practices.

 Each of the three documents that comprise the complete Declaration is signed separately by the local governing board as a body, the district superintendent, and every school principal (including equivalent charter school officials and administrators).
-Local education leaders submit Declarations of Curricular and Instructional Alignment to the Arizona Academic Standards for language arts (reading and writing), mathematics, science, and social studies (collectively, the “Standards”) to the Arizona Department of Education that affirm the following:
+Local education leaders submit Declarations of Curricular and Instructional Alignment to the Arizona Academic Standards for English language arts and literacy, mathematics, science, and social studies (collectively, the “Standards”) to the Arizona Department of Education that affirm the following:

 Governing Boards declared they:

 - adopted a curriculum that is aligned with the Standards, and

 - adopted an educator evaluation system that is aligned with the Arizona State Board of Education adopted framework, all associated educator evaluation legislation and assesses whether teachers are integrating the Standards into their instructional practices.